pmozil/zot/README.md

 ## It's speed is comparable to POSIX C regex!

-This project uses a nondeterministic FA to create the regex, and then converts it into a deterministic one.
+This project uses a deterministic FA to create the regex, and then converts it into a deterministic one.

 Here's an example of how to use the regex structure: